Roof Maintenance Tips & Essentials Checklist (And Why It’s Important)

 How Often Should You Perform Roof Maintenance?

-Although it is recommended that you inspect your roof twice a year, once before the spring and again before winter.
-The frequency of running through the roof maintenance program checklist will depend on the weather conditions of your region.
+Although it is recommended that you inspect your roof twice a year, once before the spring and again before winter, the frequency of running through the roof maintenance program checklist will depend on the weather conditions of your region.

 Roof Maintenance Tips Every Homeowner Should Know